Five squares in arithmetic progression over quadratic fields: Computing all the points for

 \

-In order to use elliptic Chabauty, it is convenient to transform the equation that gives $E_{\delta}$ into a Weierstrass equation, by doing the standard transformation sending $(x,y)$ to $(\delta x,\delta y)$.
-We get the equation
+In order to use elliptic curve Chabauty, it is advisable to transform the equation that gives $E_{\delta}$ into a Weierstrass equation, by doing the standard transformation sending $(x,y)$ to $(\delta x,\delta y)$.
+We obtain the equation